eclipse-archived/ceylon-lang.org/documentation/reference/operator/intersection.md

 ## Description

-The operator is also commonly used to [intersect types](/documentation/reference/structure/type), so that the declared entity is assignable to both (or all) of the given types:
+The operator is also commonly used to [intersect types] _doc coming soon at_ (/documentation/reference/structure/type), so that the declared entity is assignable to both (or all) of the given types:

     Foo&Bar foobar;